 Advice for Incoming Midshipmen

-Congratulations on your appointments to the Naval Academy.
 You are about to embark on the journey of your life filled with every emotion possible.

-Being a recent graduate, the entire 4-year process is still fresh on my mind.
-I can assure you that it will be an amazing four years and 100% worth the difficult and challenging times.
+Having had some time outside of the Academy to provide me perspective, I can assure you that it will be an amazing four years and 100% worth the difficult and challenging times.

-Having had the honor and privilege of getting to serve as the Regimental Commander for the second set of the class of 2020’s plebe summer, I would like to share with you all some words of advice that I hope will help you this summer.
+Because of that, I would like to share with you all some words of advice that I hope will help you this summer.

-Be Proud of Your Reason
+Be Proud of Your Why

 For others, it may be because it is a free four-year education, or because it was the best school you got into, or maybe even because your parents forced you to come.

-And for some, this may be your dream and you have wanted this for your entire life – to attend the Naval Academy and serve your country – and that is amazing!
 And while the detailers may be telling you otherwise, be sure to know that there is no ‘right’ or ‘correct’ reason to go to the Naval Academy.

 So, be proud of the reason that has brought you to this point in life.